Your Go-To Guide to Finding and Hiring .NET Developers

 You may even want to find and hire .NET developers that have certain Microsoft certifications to address specific requirements of your project.

 These are by far not the only reasons why .NET is consistently the number one choice for business.
 AND developers.
 Check the results of

 Q: Which other frameworks and libraries have you done extensive development work in over the past year, and which do you want to work in over the next year?
 Image credit: Stack Overflow

-Depending on your tech stack, project requirements, team composition, and overall project goals, you will look for different skills and qualifications when hiring .NET developers.
-We will share the baseline requirements that will suggest which boxes to tick when searching for an excellent candidate for the job.
+Depending on your tech stack, project requirements, team composition, and overall goals and business needs, you will look for different skills and qualifications when hiring .NET developers.
+So before we move to the top places for finding perfect .NET developers for your project, check these baseline requirements for your candidates.
+This will help you understand which boxes to tick when screening engineers for the job.

 - Solid experience with C# – one of the key native programming languages for .NET.

 - Practical experience in using Microsoft Visual Studio, the development environment where engineers build, edit, and debug code.

 - Complete understanding of object oriented programming concepts and how to use them to write clean, readable, testable code.